Chefchauouen is one of those places you now see all over social media and wonder, is that real?

 Using the communal oven (“faraan”) not only saves fuel and time, but also serves as an important social aspect of Moroccan communities.
 Similar to the laundromats and barber shops of the United States, communal ovens offer a sense of community.
 Likely a good chance to catch up on the latest gossip too.

 One morning, we enjoyed breakfast at Cafe Zbakh, located in an expansive plaza in New Town.
 Off the beaten path, we were the only tourists there.
 Men gathered on park benches to catch up– a common sight in Muslim countries, as well as other places, including parts of Europe and Southeast Asia.

 While watching kids playing an impromptu game of football, we indulged in hot, steaming crepes served with mounds of butter, goat cheese, and marmalade.
 Overindulging, we washed it all down with a large cafe au lait each.

 Working off breakfast, we ventured further afield and wound up at the far eastern gate of the medina.

-Here, we discovered the charming Ras El-Maa waterfall, a series of small cascades generated by a spring.
-“Waterfalls” is a generous term in comparison to a site like Iguazu Falls, Brazil.
-Nonetheless, it was worth the wander and we enjoyed a peaceful respite soaking up the sounds of nature.
+Here, we discovered the charming Ras El-Maa “waterfall,” a series of small cascades generated by a spring.
+While “waterfall” is a generous term in comparison to a site like Iguazu Falls, Brazil, it was worth the wander.
+We enjoyed the peaceful respite and soaking up the sounds of nature.